telerik/blazor-docs/components/grid/columns/bound.md

 * For advanced operations such as grouping, filtering, sorting, you *must* set a `Field` to the column, and the field it points to must be a string or a value type (such as a number, string, DateTime, boolean).
     * If a `Field` is not set the column will not allow filtering, grouping, sorting and editing for the column.
-    * If the `Field` points to a custom object or something like an `IDictionary`, `List`, and `Array` errors will be thrown upon those actions because there are no known data operations on non-primitive types in .NET.
+    * If the `Field` points to a custom object or something like an `IDictionary`, `List`, and `Array` errors will be thrown upon those actions because there are no known data operations for reference types in .NET, except for strings.
 To handle such scenarios you could flatten the collection and the underlying model.
     * To bind to nested (complex) models (also called navigation properties), use only the name of the field that holds the child class and its own field.
 For an example, see the [Bind to navigation properties in complex objects]({%slug grid-use-navigation-properties%}) article.

 * The `Field` of the column must point to a property in the model that has a public getter so that the grid can display data.
 For editing to be enabled, the property must have a public setter.
 For example: